Co-Presidents or President

 Keep files of members’ medical records and insurance policies and any other required forms.
 Liaison to the school district and current or prospective membership during the enrollment process.
 Create email contact groups of the entire membership, the Board and each individual class.
 Keep email groups updated monthly.
 Assist the Membership Coordinator with their duties and fill in for him/her in case of absence.
 Attend monthly Board meetings.

-Support Job Chair
+Support Job Coordinator

 Website Support Coordinator